hystax/optscale_arcee/README.md

 ```

 ## Sending metrics
-To send metrics, use the send method with the following metric:
+To send metrics, use the send method with the following parameter:
 - data (dict, required): a dictionary of metric names and their respective values (note that metric data values should be numeric).
 ```sh
 arcee.send({"metric_key_1": value_1, "metric_key_2": value_2})